ASML-Labs/Monocle/README.md

 # OpenJFX Monocle

+## includes implementation for filechooser in headless testing

 **Monocle** is the implementation of the Glass windowing component of JavaFX for embedded systems [\[1\]][1].
 It is part of the Java Platform since version 8u20 (released in August 2014), but not included in builds for desktop platforms (Windows, Linux, Mac) [\[2\]][2].